 However, the Abe administration has not made impressive achievements in its long tenure.
 Constitutional revision faces difficulties with the Japanese against amending Japan’s pacifist Constitution.
 Abenomics has only made some Japanese rich and could not get rid of deflation.

 As for diplomacy, normalizing Japan-North Korea relations, agreeing a peace treaty with Russia and resolving territorial issues would be considered major diplomatic achievements for Abe.
 However, current Japan-North Korea relations are still far from being warm although Abe has put in efforts to improve them.
 Besides, even though Japan and Russia intend to sign a peace treaty, the two governments still lack political trust because of the US.

 Abe’s premiership ends in 2021.
 As the aforesaid internal and diplomatic issues cannot be resolved in a short time, the future two years seem especially important for Abe.
 Political achievements are more important than the tag of the longest-serving prime minister.

-The author is a media professional and a Beijing-based Japan watcher. [email protected]
+The author is a media professional and an observer of Japan issues. [email protected]